Punktum-dk/das-service-specification/README.md

 <a id="introduction"></a>
 ## Introduction

-This document describes and specifies the implementation offered by DK Hostmaster A/S for interaction with the central registry for the ccTLD dk using the Domain Availability Service (DAS).
+This document describes and specifies the implementation offered by Punktum dk A/S for interaction with the central registry for the ccTLD dk using the Domain Availability Service (DAS).
 It is primarily aimed at a technical audience, and the reader is required to have prior knowledge of HTTP and possibly DNS registration.

 <a id="about-this-document"></a>
 ## About this Document

-This specification describes version 1 (1.X.X) and 2 (2.X.X) of the DK Hostmaster DAS Implementation.
+This specification describes version 1 (1.X.X) and 2 (2.X.X) of the Punktum dk DAS Implementation.
 Future releases will be reflected in updates to this specification, please see the document history section below.
-The document describes the current DK Hostmaster DAS implementation, for more general documentation on the used protocols and additional information please refer to the RFCs and additional resources in the References and Resources chapters below.
+The document describes the current Punktum dk DAS implementation, for more general documentation on the used protocols and additional information please refer to the RFCs and additional resources in the References and Resources chapters below.
 Any future extensions and possible additions and changes to the implementation are not within the scope of this document and will not be discussed or mentioned throughout this document.

 A printable version can be obtained via [this link](https://gitprint.com/DK-Hostmaster/das-service-specification/blob/master/README.md), using the gitprint service.